Be Still and Breathe

-- We can focus on the tip of the nose and take about five very slow, comfortably deep breaths.
+- We can focus on the tip of the nose and take at least three slow, comfortably deep breaths.

 Breathe slowly enough so that you don’t feel light-headed.
 Then return to normal breathing and notice how you feel.
-How long did that take – maybe 4 minutes?
+How long did that take – maybe two minutes?
 Is it worth it?
 Definitely!
 Use this quick and easy method to release, relieve, and reduce stress as often as you can.
 The benefits of mindful breathing are huge!

 Keep Calm and Tap On!